g-shar/shell/README.md

 Connectors is the abstract base class with subclasses for each connector: “;” , “&&”, and “||”.
 Each subclass will contain a different implementation of the doWork() function that decides whether to execute the next command based on the previous command.

    ### Semicolon
-Implementation of doWork() will always allow the next command to execute
+      Implementation of doWork() in this class will always allow the next command to execute

    ### And
-Implementation of doWork() will allow the next command to execute if the previous command succeeded
+      Implementation of doWork() in this class will allow the next command to execute if the previous command succeeded

    ### Or
-Implementation of doWork() will allow the next command to execute if the previous command failed
+      Implementation of doWork() in this class will allow the next command to execute if the previous command failed

 # Protoypes/Research